frobino/EclipseTrainingSlides/tracecompass/slides.md

 title: State System Definitions (2)
 subtitle:

-- State Interval
+- **State Interval**
 	- State intervals are returned when querying the state system

-- State History
+- **State History**
 	- Storage container of all the state intervals
-	- State system backend determines how state history is stored
+	- Backend determines how state history is stored
 	- State history can be on disk or in memory

-- Queries
+- **Queries**
 	- Queries return state intervals
-	- Full query: give the whole state of model for given timestamp
+	- Full query: Whole state of model for given timestamp
-	- Single querY: Returns the state of a particular attribute for the given timestamp
+	- Single query: State of a particular attribute for the given timestamp

 ---